Black-Box-Solutions/runtime-diagnostics/README.md

 # runtime-diagnostics

 A small utility library that collects and prints diagnostic information about the running .NET application at runtime.
 It provides a strongly-typed `RuntimeInfo` snapshot and a set of environment-variable inspectors that surface useful runtime, GC, JIT, ASP.NET Core, networking, platform and container configuration used for troubleshooting and telemetry.

 Supported/validated targets in this repository: .NET Standard 2.0 and modern .NET (NET5/NET6/NET7/NET8/NET9).

 ## What this package does

-- Returns a compact, strongly-typed snapshot of the runtime and process using `RuntimeInfo.GetRuntimeInfo()`.
+- Returns a strongly-typed snapshot of the runtime and process using `RuntimeInfo.GetRuntimeInfo()`.
 - Writes a human-readable runtime summary via `RuntimeInfo.DisplayRuntimeInformation(TextWriter)`.
 - Dumps categorized .NET-related environment variables via `DiagnosticMechanics.DisplayDotNetEnvironmentVariables(TextWriter)` for quick inspection (core runtime settings, GC config, threading, ASP.NET Core, networking, platform-specific flags, container/cloud cues, SDK and package management variables, and legacy compatibility variables).
+- Produces JSON output for easy logging/telemetry via `RuntimeInfo.ToJson()` and `RuntimeInfo.DisplayRuntimeInformationJson(TextWriter)`.

 This is useful for:
 - Collecting runtime telemetry during startup.